KiwiSaver started on 1 July 2007 yet already there is a significant gap between the balances of men relative to women and this gap is growing rapidly.

 Women are less likely to receive a promotion than a similarly qualified male, especially during the years when women may start a family1

 Women are over represented in the lower paid caring professions than men.

 After taking time out for children women often return on a part time basis to support family life.

 Yet we know women have a longer life expectancy than men.
 They should retire with more money not less, to fund their longer average retirement. https://www.stats.govt.nz/tools/how-long-will-i-live

 Globally women are severely disadvantaged by pension schemes based on contributions across their working life.

 Society does not value unpaid work in the family and community.
 Studies have tried to quantify the value of the unpaid work women do, for example how much it would cost to outsource cleaning, preparing meals and driving children to sports and school?
 One US study suggested US40,000 per annum https://www.cnbc.com/2018/04/10/heres-what-women-could-earn-if-household-chores-were-compensated.html

-New Zealand Superannuation is a great leveller in that respect.
+New Zealand Superannuation is a great leveler in that respect.
 In its current form it is a gender neutral, universal scheme, based on residency, not years of paid contribution.
-The risk for women is in the future NZ Super is scaled back in favour of compulsory KiwiSaver, where gender disparities are already obvious.
+The risk for women is in the future NZ Super is scaled back in favour of compulsory KiwiSaver savings, where gender disparities are already obvious.

-According to Westpac research 52% of men have investments outside of KiwiSaver compared to 39% of women. https://www.westpac.co.nz/rednews/women/women-trail-men-in-kiwisaver-contributions-and-savings/
+According to Westpac research 52% of men have investments outside of their KiwiSaver accounts compared to 39% of women. https://www.westpac.co.nz/rednews/women/women-trail-men-in-kiwisaver-contributions-and-savings/

 We also know that when women do invest they tend to be overly conservative.